awsdocs/amazon-sns-developer-guide/doc_source/sns-create-topic.md

    1. Choose **Enable encryption**\.

-   1. Specify the customer master key \(CMK\)\.
+   1. Specify the AWS KMS key\.
 For more information, see [Key terms](sns-server-side-encryption.md#sse-key-terms)\.

-      For each CMK type, the **Description**, **Account**, and **CMK ARN** are displayed\.
+      For each KMS type, the **Description**, **Account**, and **KMS ARN** are displayed\.
 **Important**
-If you aren't the owner of the CMK, or if you log in with an account that doesn't have the `kms:ListAliases` and `kms:DescribeKey` permissions, you won't be able to view information about the CMK on the Amazon SNS console\.
+If you aren't the owner of the KMS, or if you log in with an account that doesn't have the `kms:ListAliases` and `kms:DescribeKey` permissions, you won't be able to view information about the KMS on the Amazon SNS console\.
-Ask the owner of the CMK to grant you these permissions\.
+Ask the owner of the KMS to grant you these permissions\.
 For more information, see the [AWS KMS API Permissions: Actions and Resources Reference](https://docs.aws.amazon.com/kms/latest/developerguide/kms-api-permissions-reference.html) in the *AWS Key Management Service Developer Guide*\.
-      + The AWS managed CMK for Amazon SNS **\(Default\) alias/aws/sns** is selected by default\.
+      + The AWS managed KMS for Amazon SNS **\(Default\) alias/aws/sns** is selected by default\.
 **Note**
 Keep the following in mind:
-The first time you use the AWS Management Console to specify the AWS managed CMK for Amazon SNS for a topic, AWS KMS creates the AWS managed CMK for Amazon SNS\.
+The first time you use the AWS Management Console to specify the AWS managed KMS for Amazon SNS for a topic, AWS KMS creates the AWS managed KMS for Amazon SNS\.
-Alternatively, the first time you use the `Publish` action on a topic with SSE enabled, AWS KMS creates the AWS managed CMK for Amazon SNS\.
+Alternatively, the first time you use the `Publish` action on a topic with SSE enabled, AWS KMS creates the AWS managed KMS for Amazon SNS\.
-      + To use a custom CMK from your AWS account, choose the **Customer master key \(CMK\)** field and then choose the custom CMK from the list\.
+      + To use a custom KMS from your AWS account, choose the **AWS KMS key** field and then choose the custom KMS from the list\.
 **Note**
-For instructions on creating custom CMKs, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*
+For instructions on creating custom KMSs, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*
-      + To use a custom CMK ARN from your AWS account or from another AWS account, enter it into the **Customer master key \(CMK\)** field\.
+      + To use a custom KMS ARN from your AWS account or from another AWS account, enter it into the **AWS KMS key** field\.

 1. \(Optional\) By default, only the topic owner can publish or subscribe to the topic\.
 To configure additional access permissions, expand the **Access policy** section\.
 For more information, see [Identity and access management in Amazon SNS](sns-authentication-and-access-control.md) and [Example cases for Amazon SNS access control](sns-access-policy-use-cases.md)\.
 **Note**